Gregification/BeeMS/README.md

 # BeeMS
-Battery Management System
+Battery Management System (BMS)

 __a work in progress__

-BMS for University Of Texas At Arlington's FSAE Race team.
+BMS for University Of Texas At Arlington's FSAE Race team's E27 vehicle.

+## Development
+- Code Composer Studio 12
+- Kicad 9

 ---
 <i>
-    <a href="https://github.com/goerge">goerge (Gorge Albrecht)</a> is not in any way involved or associated with this project. that account was accidentally listed as a contributor because of a typo in the spelling of <a href="https://github.com/gregclacker">george (George Boone)</a>. its a significant undertaking to ammend this mistake.
+    <a href="https://github.com/goerge">goerge (Gorge Albrecht)</a> is not in any way involved or associated with this project. that account was accidentally listed as a contributor because of a typo in the spelling of <a href="https://github.com/gregclacker">george (George Boone)</a>.
 </i>